haiwera-silk-cd/magento-devdocs/guides/v2.2/extension-dev-guide/configuration/sensitive-and-environment-settings.md

   - Configuration
 ---

-This topic discusses how third-party developers can create Magento components that designate configuration settings as being sensitive, system-specific, or both.
+This topic discusses how third-party developers can create Magento组件 that designate configuration settings as being sensitive, system-specific, or both.

 ## Guidelines